DevExpress/devextreme-documentation/api-reference/50 Common/Object Structures/PdfExportDataGridProps/customDrawCell.md

 ---
 ---
 ##### shortDescription
-A function that allows you to draw a cell content of the exported DataGrid.
-This function is executed before the cell export.
+A function that allows you to draw cell content of the exported DataGrid.
+This function is executed before the cell is exported.

 ##### param(options): Object
 Information about the event.